ninocarrillo/pyawgn/README.md

 - **fade.py** applies cyclic fading with the specified magnitude and period
 - **multipath.py** adds a single multipath image at a swept delay time within the specified time range, and at the specified attenuation
 # awgn.py
-Usage: `python3 awgn.py <input sound file> <bandwidth> <SNR> <optional output sound file>`\
+Usage: `python3 awgn.py <input sound file> <bandwidth> <SNR> <optional output file>`\
 Parameters:
 - **input sound file** path and name of input .wav file
 - **bandwidth** noise bandwidth in Hz
 - **SNR** signal to noise ratio in dB, can be positive or negative, can have decimal
-- **output sound file**  path and name of output .wav file, optional
+- **output file**  path and name of output .wav file, optional

 Example: \
 `python3 awgn.py bpsk_1200.wav 3000 3`\
 \
 This will remove the silence from the user-provided file "bpsk_1200.wav", then add white gaussian-distributed noise within a 3000 Hz bandwidth to achieve 3dB signal-to-noise ratio.
-The program assumes that all the signal energy in the input file is **intentional modulation**, so the input file should only contain the intended signal (without any other noise added yet).
+The program assumes that all the signal energy in the input file is **intentional modulation**, so the input file should only contain the intended signal.
 No output file was specified in this example, so the program will attempt to make a new directory named "run1", increasing the number in sequence as more runs are executed, and save the output file there.

 # fade.py
-Usage: `python3 fade.py <input sound file> <fade depth dB> <fade period sec> <optional output sound file>`
+Usage: `python3 fade.py <input sound file> <fade depth dB> <fade period sec> <optional output file>`\
 Parameters:
 - **input sound file** path and name of input .wav file
 - **fade depth dB** the depth of the fade, higher number results in more attenuation
 - **fade period sec** the sinusoidal period of the fade in seconds
-- **output sound file**  path and name of output .wav file, optional
+- **output file**  path and name of output .wav file, optional

 Example: \
 `python3 fade.py bpsk_1200.wav 6 4`\